Abdourahman M. Boreh is an international businessman and well-known Djiboutian.

 Boreh’s activities expanded in the fields of commodities such as steel, cement, wood, bitumen and sugar, enabling Boreh’s trading company, Red Sea Central SARL, to become one of the biggest trading companies in the Horn of Africa.

 Boreh also established companies to provide security, surveillance and other services for the US Army Base and continues to be active in the investment field.
-His investments include many real estate developments within the Horn of Africa and abroad including properties in France, Germany, UK, South Africa and U.A.E.
+His investments include many real estate developments within the Horn of Africa and abroad including properties in France, South Africa and U.A.E.

 Boreh also invested in major projects such as the expanded Djibouti Dry Port, and the Free Zone infrastructure.
 Boreh promoted the investment by initially owning 80% of the whole investment and later got into a partnership with JAFZA (branch of DPW), retaining 40% ownership.